 - Roadmap (define your campaign objectives, plan your campaigns and activities for each)

-- Product (i.e. select and customize online cyber security training courses, live presentations, reinforcement tools, LMS, phishing simulations, vulnerability assessments, surveys and quizzes)
+- Product (i.e., select and customize online security awareness training courses, live presentations, reinforcement tools, LMS, phishing simulations, vulnerability assessments, surveys and quizzes)

 - KPIs and metrics (Define KPIs and metrics in relation to each campaign’s objectives so you can measure your results against those baselines to optimize the next waves of your program.)

-- Program presentation (for senior executives, team members or stakeholders)
+- Program presentation (to senior executives, team members or stakeholders)

-- Launch Launch the campaign and communicate with participants.
+- Launch the campaign and communicate with participants.

-- Reinforce Reinforce your security awareness messages using various communication tools (e.g. posters, newsletters, e-blasts and web banners, videos, etc.).
+- Reinforce your security awareness messages using various communication tools (e.g., posters, newsletters, videos, etc.).

-Now that you have deployed your security awareness program, you want to know how it is performing.
+Now that you have deployed your security awareness training program, you want to know how it's performing.
 After all, if you don’t know if it is having any impact and effectively reducing risk behaviors, you are simply going through the motions.

 This is where the KPIs and metrics you identified in your planning phase come into consideration.
 They allow you to:

-- Gather data Measure your progress according to the metrics you defined in your planning step.
+- Measure your progress according to the metrics you defined in your planning step.

 Then you can use all of this information to evaluate performance, evaluate if you are meeting the objectives you identified in your analysis phase and move on to the final phase: optimize.